pushpabrol/pk_jwt_token_wrapper/README.md

 - `DEBUG` - false or true

-Ensure that the `RP_PRIVATE_KEY_ALG` and `RP_ALG` environment variables are set according to your private key and algorithm used for generating client assertions.
+Ensure that the `RP_PRIVATE_KEY_RS256` and/or `RP_PRIVATE_KEY_RS512` and `RP_ALG` environment variables are set according to your private key and algorithm used for generating client assertions.

-In the env file the `RP_PRIVATE_KEY_ALG` is the PKCS8 formatted Private key with newlines replaced with `\n`
+In the env file the `RP_PRIVATE_KEY_RS256` or `RP_PRIVATE_KEY_RS512` is the PKCS8 formatted Private key with newlines replaced with `\n` .
+Example ....-----BEGIN PRIVATE KEY-----\nMIIEvAIBADANBgkqhkiG9w0BAQEFAASCBKYwggSiAgEAAoIBAQC1dsvQ6S79NM+U\n...gEFVWzotcHeRbyso8nNEeF10JBPY2qvNOveLsV9WFQhwG6+vFtski1VpjYpucjaN\nadx4UD2Hw8MYvwdkG7BpFA==\n-----END PRIVATE KEY-----\n

 The `spkis/relyingPartyJWKS.json` file contains the public key(s) in jwks format that gets exposed as /.well-known/keys for the IDP to use for client assertion verification.
 If your IDP uses `jwks_uri` for client assertion validation this url can be used or else you can share the public key with them based on that jwks in this file.
-Make sure you set the contents of this file based on the public keys you have
+Make sure you set the contents of this file based on the public keys you have for client asertion validation by the IDP

 ## Use in Auth0 connection ( Example)

-Create a connection in auth0 using the management API
+Create a connection in auth0 using the Auth0 management API

 Assume your IDP's url is https://idp.com